aerickson/tf_authoritative_scanner/README.md

 `tfas` performs static analysis on Terraform files to detect the presence of Terraform authoritative resources (ARs)[^1].
 It scans a specified directory (and optionally hidden directories to inspect modules) for Terraform configuration files (.tf) and identifies lines containing these ARs.

-`tfast` is a Terraform porcelain (e.g. `tfast plan` or `tfast apply`).
+`tfast` is a Terraform porcelain (e.g. `tfast plan` or `tfast apply`) that integrates `tfas`.
 It will only run the specified Terraform command if `tfas` doesn't find any ARs in the current directory or subdirectories.

 [^1]:`tfas` currently only detects ARs in Google Cloud Platform (GCP) Terraform providers.
 Pull requests are welcome.